cbartlett/vagrant-pokenum/README.md

 Automatically compile pokenum.so for PHP use, and create a dev environment for pokersource on Ubuntu 12.04 via vagrant.

+## Disclaimer

+The supplied Vagrantfile assumes ubuntu/debian and only tested against ubuntu 12.04 -- Sorry.

 ## Usage